What SilverDrill is:

 u Change uniform style

-the command has no effect.
-The flag style change takes
+any cast members the command has no effect.
+The flag style change takes effect

 p Cycle through props for selected cast ( P to go backwards ) on the current